What are your chances of acceptance?

 Type: National

-Established in 1942 and hosted by the Society for Science, the Regeneron Science Talent Search is considered the most prestigious high school science research competition in the nation.
+Established in 1942 and hosted by the Society for Science, the Regeneron Science Talent Search is considered the nation’s most prestigious high school science research competition.
 The competition tasks young scientists with presenting their original research before a panel of nationally recognized professional scientists.

-Of the 1,800 entrants, 300 Regeneron STS scholars are selected—they and their schools are awarded $2,000 each.
-Forty finalists are then picked from the pool of scholars.
-They receive an all-expenses-paid trip to Washington, D.C., where they compete for an additional $1.8 million in awards, with a top prize of $250,000.
+Of the roughly 1,800 entrants, 300 Regeneron STS scholars are selected—they and their schools are awarded $2,000 each.
+From that pool of scholars, 40 finalists are then identified to receive an all-expenses-paid trip to Washington, D.C., where they compete for an additional $1.8 million in awards, with a top prize of $250,000.

 7. Stockholm Junior Water Prize